MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEnhancedEncryptionPolicy.md

 ## PARAMETERS

 ### -Description
-Enables administrators to provide explanatory text to accompany a teams enhanced encryption policy.
+Enables administrators to provide explanatory text to accompany a Teams enhanced encryption policy.

 For example, the Description might include information about the users the policy should be assigned to.